 This was a common tactic of Roman lawyers, especially Cicero.
 His "Pro Caelio" is an excellent example, using everything from immense verbosity to pretending to channel a certain woman's dead father to call her a slut.
 These tactics pull the judges completely off-topic and acquit the defendant Caelius, who is most likely guilty.

-This particular case was also a bit unethical of Cicero, as the personal attacks he used to such great effect were on the sister of Publius Clodius Pulcher; Clodius and Cicero hated each other, so it wasn't at all difficult for Cicero to lambast the Clodii.
-Additionally, Clodius and some of his family did not have the most savory reputation at the time, so the personal attacks were effective as an appeal to existing prejudices more than to justice.
+It gets worse.
+The personal attacks he used to such great effect were on the sister of Publius Clodius Pulcher; Clodius and Cicero hated each other, so it wasn't at all difficult for Cicero to lambast the Clodii.
+Additionally, Clodius and some of his family did not have the most savory reputation at the time, so the personal attacks were effective as an appeal to existing prejudices as well.

 The musical Chicago has a song titled "Razzle Dazzle" that explains the trope quite thoroughly.
 It includes the line, "How can they see [the truth] with sequins in their eyes?"